 Using Select Menus for Navigation

 Select menus are mainly used on forms, but sometimes they’re used for navigation.
 Some websites will use a select menu to allow users to filter or sort page content.
-When users select an option, it navigates them to a new page.
-This approach is accessible to screen readers only if users can tab to the select menu and move through the options with their arrow keys without navigating to a new page.
+When users select an option, it automatically navigates them to a new page.
+This approach is only accessible to screen readers if users can tab through the options without navigating to a new page.

 Select Menus Are Best for Forms

 A more accessible menu is a dropdown that opens when the user tabs to it, and allows them to tab to select an option.
 This works because the options in a dropdown are actual links, whereas the options in a select menu are not.
 Having links as menu options will also give you search engine optimization benefits.
 If you want to optimize your navigation for search engines, avoid select menus and offer users a dropdown menu instead.

 Stop Misusing Select Menus